-On Friday, July 8, 2022, five of our QGS geologists led a 4-mile, 4-hour hike from HJ Carroll County Park near Chimacum to the Tamanowas Rock Sanctuary, then up on top of Tamanowas Ridge to see Peregrine’s Rock.
+On Saturday, July 8, 2023, several QGS geologists lead a 4-mile, 4-hour hike (12 PM—4 PM) from HJ Carroll County Park near Chimacum to the Tamanowas Rock Sanctuary, then up on top of Tamanowas Ridge to see Peregrine’s Rock.
 The elevation gain on the walk is about 300 ft.
 This is a repeat of our 2022 trip and includes a 13-page illustrated guidebook.

-Tamanowas Rock is the remnant of an explosive volcano that erupted about 43 million years ago.
-It is comprised of adakite, an unusual type of lava that forms under anomalously high temperatures when a subducted oceanic plate melts.
+Tamanowas Rock is a remnant of deposits from an explosive volcano that stood near here about 43 million years ago; it is comprised of adakite, an uncommon type of rock that forms when subducted oceanic plate melts.
 Aadakite requires unusually hot conditions in the mantle, which in this case occurred during establishment of the Cascades.

-Conversely, Peregrine Rock is a glacial erratic named by Eric Nagle, a participant in our Great Erratic Challenge two years ago.
-It currently is the largest erratic we have found on the Quimper Peninsula.
+Conversely, Peregrine’s Rock is a glacial erratic named by Erik Nagle, a participant in our 2020 Great Erratic Challenge.
+It currently is the largest erratic documented on the Quimper Peninsula.
 We believe that it is greenstone (metamorphosed basalt) that originated to the north, perhaps in Canada.

 Guide to the Geology of the Bluff along North Beach, Fort Worden

 Have you ever looked up at the bluffs while walking along the beach at Fort Worden and wondered how the layers formed?
 If so, you’ll want to use this self-guided tour of the North Beach bluff from Fort Worden to North Beach parking lot to learn about what you see.

 This long-version of our recent guides describe the geology along a one mile stretch of the north shore, extending westward from Point Wilson at Fort Worden State Park.
 The walk is less than a mile one way.